-The traditional security approach to storing and managing data is woefully inadequate for the demands of today's cloud world.
+The traditional security approach to storing and managing data is woefully inadequate for the demands of today’s cloud world.
 Why?
 The unstoppable forces of cloud and agile development are driving momentous changes in how enterprises build, deploy, and run applications.
-As such, today's operational requirements demand a paradigm shift in the way data is managed and protected.
+As such, today’s operational requirements demand a paradigm shift in the way data is managed and protected to prevent data sprawl.

 Data sprawl (also called data spread/dispersal) is one of the biggest challenges to organizations that utilize cloud services.
 In fact, according to a study by CSC, only 33% of organizations are able to maintain a single view of their data across all clouds, and only 60% can securely share data between cloud providers.